 These attributes manifest themselves in four unique trust signals: humanity and transparency, which demonstrate intent, and capability and reliability, which demonstrate competence (figure 3).

 The move to electric transportation is a massive technological and cultural transformation.
-It’s not as simple as replacing every internal combustion (IC) engine-based vehicle with an EV; it includes wide-ranging implications for the broader transportation ecosystem, and its corresponding transportation and power infrastructure.
+It’s not as simple as replacing every internal combustion (IC) motor-based vehicle with an EV; it includes wide-ranging implications for the broader transportation ecosystem, and its corresponding transportation and power infrastructure.

 Millions of Americans—and billions worldwide—are used to relying on IC-based vehicles.
-There’s a well-established network for their sales and leasing, fueling, and maintenance.
-The patchwork nature of the corresponding infrastructure for EVs may create a psychological barrier in consumers’ minds; recent surveys indicate that Americans’ biggest concerns about adoption include inadequate public charging infrastructure, a lack of charging options at home, the time required to charge vehicles, and—given some highly publicized mishaps—safety issues concerning batteries.7 As with any major technological transition, there are bound to be false starts and teething issues along the way.
+There’s a well-established network for their sales and leasing, fuelling, and maintenance.
+The patchwork nature of the corresponding infrastructure for EVs may create a psychological barrier in consumers’ minds; recent surveys indicate that Americans’ biggest concerns about adoption include inadequate public charging infrastructure, a lack of charging options at home, the time required to charge vehicles, and—given some highly publicised mishaps—safety issues concerning batteries.7 As with any major technological transition, there are bound to be false starts and teething issues along the way.